 Earned High-Quality Links

-Everybody wants a link on Wikipedia.
+Everybody wants a link to Wikipedia.
 Unfortunately, not everybody is going to get one.
 That said, links are one of the more important metrics to keep an eye on—particularly with Google’s emphasis on reputation and authority, as per the EEAT guidelines.

-Because reputation matters now more than ever, make sure you’re tracking any new earned links that you’ve helped your clients land.
+Because reputation matters now more than ever, make sure you’re tracking any newly earned links that you’ve helped your clients land.
 Highlight this in your SEO report so that they can see that you’re getting the job done, even if the Search Engine Results Pages (SERP) rankings or the inbound traffic doesn’t aren’t quite reaching their expectations.